• Home»

 For businesses with multiple founders, partnerships can be particularly risky without proper formation documents.

-2. Filing Articles of Organization with your state
+2. File Articles of Organization (an LLC’s formation document) with your state.

-4. Obtaining an EIN (Employer Identification Number) from the IRS
+4. Obtain an EIN (Employer Identification Number) from the IRS.

 By establishing your LLC early, you create a foundation of protection and legitimacy that will serve your business well as it grows.